Panhard AML: France

 Panhard AML-60, one of several which entered service with the French Mobile Gendarmerie.

 French military doctrine recognised two separate fields of armoured vehicle deployment, the first consisting of primary tasks such as manoeuvre and combat, while the second included other tasks such as rearguard defence, liaison, and deception.
-The latter was to be the responsibility of a mobile reserve which provided interior security during wartime – designated Défense Opérationnelle du Territoire (DOT) armoured cavalry regiments.
+The latter was to be the responsibility of a mobile reserve which provided interior security during wartime – designated Défense opérationnelle du territoire (DOT) armoured cavalry regiments.
 Initially equipped with AMLs and jeeps modified for scouting purposes, these units worked closely with the French police and National Gendarmerie.
 Their goal was to intercept hostile special forces or airborne units which specialised in deep penetration behind the front line.
 Secondary tasks included counter-insurgency, passive observation, and guarding static installations.

 Each DOT troop came to include three AML platoons.
 As they were expected to remain faithful to the traditional mission of reconnaissance where observation had priority over combat, a number of the AML-60s seem to have been stripped of their main armament, necessitating crew dependence on the vehicle's secondary automatic weapons.
-Nevertheless, to counter the mechanised threat posed by Soviet and other Warsaw Pact airborne forces, which often deployed with their own armour such as the ASU-57, BMD-1, and ASU-85, AML-90s were favoured as well.
+Nevertheless, to counter the mechanised threat posed by Soviet and other Warsaw Pact airborne forces, which often deployed with their own armour such as the ASU-57, BMD-1, and ASU-85, the AML-90s were favoured as well.
 DOT regiments came to hold a generic pool of sixteen AML-90s and thirty-four other AMLs of varying configuration.

 As the AML was readily air transportable, it came to form the materiel strongpoint of the French Foreign Legion's rapid deployment force.
 The Legion AMLs saw combat overseas, either as part of single deployments by the 1st Foreign Cavalry Regiment or to provide fire support for other Legion regiments.
 Crews perfected unique airfield assaults in which AML-90s were unloaded directly from Transall C-160s onto the objective, with infantry joining them by parachute.
 They could also deploy from Breguet 941 and Nord Noratlas aircraft.
 These vehicles first saw combat against BTR-152s manned by FROLINAT rebels in Chad during Opération Tacaud, successfully engaging an insurgent mechanised column approaching Salal around April 1978.
 On 18 May another sixteen AMLs, supported by a company of French infantry, routed FROLINAT elements advancing on Ati.
 In the subsequent months, additional AML-90s rushed in by the Régiment d'infanterie-chars de marine (RICM) repelled a major offensive near Abéché by the Chadian Democratic Revolutionary Council, which was backed by fifty Libyan T-55 tanks and EE-9 Cascavel armoured cars.